Trey Mancini Player Props: Cubs vs. Red Sox

 - Mancini is hitting .239 with 10 doubles, four home runs and 19 walks.

-- Looking at the 68 games he has played this season, he's homered in four of them (5.9%), and in 1.7% of his trips to the plate.
+- He has hit a long ball in four games this year (5.8%), leaving the park in 1.7% of his plate appearances.

-- Mancini has had at least one RBI in 26.5% of his games this season (18 of 68), with two or more RBI five times (7.4%).
+- Mancini has had at least one RBI in 26.1% of his games this season (18 of 69), with more than one RBI five times (7.2%).
 He has also been responsible for three or more of his team's runs in three contests.

-- He has scored in 20 games this year (29.4%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.